The story of B4RN so far - For the Community - By the Community

 Broadband for the Rural North Ltd or ‘B4RN’ was launched in December 2011 by a local volunteer group led by industry expert Barry Forde.
 Registered in Melling as a community benefit society with the FSA (under the Industrial and Provident Societies Act 1965), it can never be bought by a commercial operator and its profits can only be distributed to the community.
 Each investor in B4RN £1 shares is a shareholder with one vote.

 Who will be doing all this B4RN Kirkby Lonsdale work?

-A group of local Kirkby Lonsdale volunteers will work together with residents to plan a B4RN Gigabit fibre optic broadband network to every property boundary (or as close as we can) in our town.
+A group of local Kirkby Lonsdale volunteers will work together with residents to plan a B4RN Gigabit fibre-optic broadband network to property boundaries (or as close as we can) in our town.
 We think it is the right thing to do

 A B4RN Kirkby Lonsdale project will help our community have 21st-century fibre optic communications direct to each home or business, so that we are 'future-proofed' for all expected Internet, television and media streaming needs - domestic and business

 Importantly you will never need to worry about your broadband capability for latest generation TV systems (4K or later on in 8K), TV and game streaming, latest generation fast PCs or Macs, Voice over Internet (VoIP) telephones and more - all through direct Ethernet cable connection or Homeplugs within the home.
 WIFI also is fully catered for - you will have enough WIFI bandwidth for all your latest mobile devices, even if you are a large family using many mobile devices.
 B4RN can be used with all your current in-home networking (Ethernet or WIFI), plus it is ideal for use with new-generation MESH WIFI systems such as those from Netgear, Linksys, BT, Tenda and Ubiquiti

 What has happened so far - what will happen in future?